meryrahou/ESI_2CS_ML_Labs/README.md

 This repository encompasses a series of laboratory exercises from the second-year Computer Science program at the Ecole Nationale Supérieure d'Informatique (ESI), Algiers.
 The labs delve into fundamental machine learning concepts and algorithms, providing practical experience with various ML techniques.

+## Status

+This repository is complete and reflects the curriculum of the SID specialization.
+No further updates are planned.

 ## Repository Structure

 The repository is organized into directories, each corresponding to a specific lab: